Azores itinerary: 3 beautiful islands in 10 days

 Day 4: Sete Cidades area

 The fourth day of this Azores itinerary is for exploring Sete Cidades, the most visited place in all of Sao Miguel.
-With its massive caldera, vibrant blue and green lakes and lush green mountains, it’s an area of extraordinary natural beauty.
+With its massive caldera, vibrant blue and green lakes and lush green mountains, it’s a place of extraordinary natural beauty.

 Sete Cidades (Vista do Rei viewpoint)

-Down at the lakes, there’s the village of Sete Cidades where you can find a few restaurants and rent kayaks, SUPs and bikes.
-We went for a swim as it was a hot day and really enjoyed it!
+Down at the lakes, there’s the village of Sete Cidades, where you can find a few restaurants and rent kayaks, SUPs and bikes.
+We went for a swim in the lake as it was a hot day and really enjoyed it!

 Finish the day by watching the sunset at Mosteiros Beach.
 It’s a picturesque black sand beach with some cool sea stacks in front of it and is known as the best sunset spot on the island.